 Smallpox infection can cause a serious illness characterized by rash and fever that may result in death, for some.

 Mpox infection can cause an illness similar to Smallpox.
 Although generally milder, it can still cause death.

 Vaccinia virus infection can occur after someone is exposed to a person or an animal who has been exposed to the virus.
 It generally causes a self-limiting illness.

-Smallpox/Monkeypox vaccine is approved to prevent Smallpox or Moneypox disease in adults at high risk for Smallpox or Monkeypox infection.
+Smallpox/Mpox vaccine is approved to prevent Smallpox or Mpox disease in adults at high risk for Smallpox or mpox infection.
 The Center for Diseases Control and Prevention recommend:

 - giving the vaccine to certain laboratory workers and emergency response team members who may be exposed to any of the covered orthopox viruses

 - consider giving the vaccine to people who administer ACAM2000 (Smallpox vaccine) or who care for people that are infected with an orthopox virus